 Limelight SEC Filings (SEC File No. 001-33508; CIK No. 0001391127) Period or Date Filed Annual Report on Form 10-K (including the information incorporated by reference therein from Limelight's definitive proxy statement for the 2010 annual meeting of stockholders) Year ended December 31, 2009 Current Reports on Form 8-K (with respect to information that was filed and not furnished) Filed on February 25, 2010 and February 12, 2010.
 The description of Limelight's common stock contained in Limelight's Registration Statement on Form 8-A pursuant to Section 12(b) of the Securities Exchange Act of 1934, as amended, and as declared effective on June 7, 2007, including any amendments or reports filed for the purpose of updating such description.
-Filed on May 30, 2007 In addition, Limplight also incorporates by reference additional documents the at Limelight files with the SEC pursuant to Sections 13(a) 13(c) 14 and 15(d)
+Filed on May 30, 2007 (1)